Category Archives: German Royals

 Despite his place in the German militaristic culture, Wilhelm had little interest in the military.
 He was named commander of the 5th Army at the outbreak of World War I in the summer of 1914, a post he held for two years.
 He was also the commander of the Army Group German Crown Prince until the end of the war.
 For the most part, Wilhelm remained under the tutelage of more experienced military commanders during his tenure.

-Wilhelm went into exile in the Netherlands following the ending of the monarchy in 1918.
-Wilhelm and Cecilie returned to Germany five years later, after promising to remain out of politics.
+Wilhelm went into exile in the Netherlands following the end of the monarchy in 1918.
+Five years later, Wilhelm and Cecilie returned to Germany after promising to remain out of politics.
 The family was able to retain much of its wealth and even some former residences, allowing them to live a comfortable life in Germany.
-By this time Wilhelm and Cecilie had separated but did maintain friendly relations and reunited during family events.
+By this time, Wilhelm and Cecilie had separated but maintained friendly relations and reunited during family events.

-Wilhelm became head of the House of Hohenzollern in 1941, upon the death of his father.
+When his father died in 1941, Wilhelm became head of the House of Hohenzollern.
 He did not support Hitler’s activities after 1934 and lived a quiet life.
 After Cecilienhof, the family home, was seized by the Soviets following World War II, Wilhelm moved to a small house in Hechingen, Germany.
 He died of a heart attack there on July 20, 1951, at the age of 69.
 Wilhelm is buried with his wife at Hohenzollern Castle in Bisingen, Zollernalbkreis, Germany.

 Wilhelm and Cecilie’s graves; Credit – www.findagrave.com